 Susan Hay, a renowned career expert, recommends the following: “under each job, have accomplishment stories–as specific as you can be in less than two lines.
 These are the stories you want someone to ask you about in an interview, so make them interesting.”

 Should you include your GPA on your resume?
 This is a common question that induces anxiety.
 According to Hay, here’s the general test you can use to make this decision.

 “If your GPA is above a 3.0, put it on your resume, but unless it’s above a 3.5 take it off after you’re five years into your career.
 If it’s above 3.5 you can leave it on for up to ten years.
 After ten years, no matter how good your GPA is, it looks foolish on your resume. “

 After having someone else write your resume, make sure to read it out loud yourself to ensure it captures your voice.

 Mark Anthony Dyson of The Voice of Job Seekers warns against using words you don’t usually use, as it makes you seem unprofessional and unsure.

 “Employers can see right through the way you sound on paper and a phone interview if the vocab doesn’t match.”

 Clean Out Your Work History

-Studer offers this final tip: “You want to give a flavor of who you are.
+Lastly, Studer offers this suggestion: “You want to give a flavor of who you are.
 I’m a big fan of putting personal information at the bottom of a resume, but quirky!
 Not like, ‘I like golf, yoga, and scuba diving.’
 It could be more like, ‘I make a mean chicken cordon bleu.
 I’ve watched Bourne Identity more than 100 times, and I’m an aspiring accordion player.’
 I would never forget that resume.”